EdoardoCotto/polito-se2-participium/Retrospective/Retrospective-3.md

 ### Macro statistics

-- Number of stories committed vs done :
+- Number of stories committed 3 vs done 3
-- Total points committed vs done :
+- Total points committed 23 vs done 23
-- Nr of hours planned vs spent (as a team) :
+- Nr of hours planned 99h vs spent 103h

 **Remember**  a story is done ONLY if it fits the Definition of Done: